Learning Long-Range Representations with Equivariant Messages: Background

 \paragraph{Atomistic graph neural networks} Most \mlps can be seen as graph neural networks (\gnns, \cite{bhbszmtrsfgsbgdvanldhwkbvlp2018}) acting on a description of an arrangement of atoms in space as a geometric graph $\graph=(\edges,\nodes)$ with edges $\edges$ corresponding to interatomic relative-position vectors $\R_{ij}$ and nodes (or vertices) $\nodes$ corresponding to atoms.
-Edges are drawn between nodes that lie within a cutoff radius $\cutoff$ of each other. $\R_{ij}$ are constructed to respect periodic boundary conditions; if more than one replica lies within the cutoff, multiple edges with different labels are drawn between nodes.
-By restricting the range of interactions to neighbors on this graph, linear scaling with the number of atoms $N$ (at constant density) can be achieved; efficient scaling with system size is required to make \mlps practical for large-scale simulations. \mlps typically predict $E$ as a sum over atomic contributions, $E=\sum_{i=1}^N E_i$; the $E_i$ are usually predicted based on the node features at each $i$.
+Edges connect nodes that lie within a cutoff radius $\cutoff$ of each other.
+In periodic systems, $\R_{ij}$ are constructed to respect periodic boundary conditions, i.e., if a replica lies closer than an original atom, $\R_{ij}$ points to the replica.
+If more than one replica lies within the cutoff, multiple edges with different labels are drawn between nodes.
+By restricting the range of interactions to neighbors on this graph, linear scaling with the number of atoms $N$ (at constant density) can be achieved; efficient scaling with system size is required to make \mlps practical for large-scale simulations. \mlps typically predict $E$ as a sum over atomic contributions, $E=\sum_{i=1}^N E_i$, predicted from node features.